AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/using-marketo-measures-reporting-platform/definitions-and-encyclopedia.md

 **Q: What is the ‘Engagement Rating’ column?**

-A: The engagement rating pulls from Bizible’s Predictive Account Engagement Score, which is available in Bizible Tier 2.
+A: The engagement rating pulls from Marketo Measure’s Predictive Account Engagement Score, which is available in Marketo Measure Tier 2.
 If you do not have this, this field will show up as null.

 **Q: Can I change how the table is sorted?**